fiskaltrust/productdescription-de-doc/for-poscreators/middleware-integration-en.md

 The Queue is a component of the fiskaltrust.Middleware which collects the received data from the POS System and is responsible for creating the request chain.
 It is the component of the fiskaltrust.Middleware with which your POS system communicates.
 You send your data to it and receive signatures (and other data) back.

 Under the menu item ``Configuration -> Queue`` you will find the button for creating a new Queue.
 Press this button to get to the input form.
 Enter a short description (name) and the CashboxIdentification.
 The CashboxIdentification will later be used by the SCU as clientID for the TSE.
-It is therefore important to enter a ["printable string"](https://en.wikipedia.org/wiki/PrintableString) with a maximum of 20 characters.
+It is therefore important to enter a ["printable string"](https://en.wikipedia.org/wiki/PrintableString) with a maximum of 20 characters and that the **used value is unique**.

 ![cashbox-config-queue-creation-01](media/cashbox-config-queue-creation-01.png)